 Nightlife/culture/what to do

-- Helsinki center has lot of clubs which will start closing at 03:30
+- Helsinki centre has a lot of clubs which will start closing at 03:30

 - Linnanmäki Amusement Park

 - Korkeasaari Zoo

 - Hernesaaren Ranta, a popular location for beer & chilling by the sea